A Summer of Belonging

 The Medication Authorization form must be completed prior to camp start.
 Please submit to the Camp Director.
 Medications will be administered in accordance with the printed prescription label, which must be attached to the original prescription container.
 Non-prescription medication must be in its original container, and will be administered in accordance with the physician’s instructions.
 If there are no manufacturer’s printed instructions for the age of the camper, the program may administer the nonprescription medication in accordance with the written, dated, and signed instructions including a statement that the instructions have been reviewed/approved by the camper’s licensed health practitioner, or with signed, dated, written instructions from camper’s licensed health practitioner.

-To update or change a registration, parents/guardians will be required to email the Director.
-All registrations and changes must be made by the Friday before care to avoid being charged a $50 late fee.
+To update or change a registration, parents/guardians will be required to email [email protected].
+All registrations and changes must be made by 4 PM the Thursday before care.

-To help insure proper staffing any cancellations, schedule changes, or new registrations must be completed by Friday at 8:00 p.m. of the week before care with the Director.
+To help insure proper staffing any cancellations, schedule changes, or new registrations must be completed by Thursday at 4 PM of the week before care with the Director.
 Emails and voicemails after hours will not ensure registration.
-Any changes, late registration, or cancellation after Friday will incur a $50.00 fee.

-Yes, the Y accepts CCAP (DHS) funding.
-In addition, they Y offers an in-house financial aid option.
-For more information, contact the Billing Specialist at 630-552-4100 x227.
+Yes, the Y accepts funding from the Child Care Assistance Program through IDHS.
+In addition, they Y offers an in-house financial aid scholarship option.
+For more information, contact Katelynn Marcoux at [email protected]

 Have a question we haven’t covered?
 Visit our updated handbook for more information.